milanaryal/milanaryal.github.io/_posts/2015-07-10-how-to-block-unsafe-websites-and-ads-with-the-hosts-file.md

 excerpt: "Blocking unwanted sites and ads in all of your applications globally and speed up browsing with the hosts file on your PC."
 ---

-Browser extensions like [uBlock Origin](https://github.com/gorhill/uBlock){: rel="nofollow" } and, [AdBlock](https://getadblock.com/){: rel="nofollow" } are very popular to blocking various annoying ads.
+Browser extensions like [uBlock Origin](https://github.com/gorhill/uBlock){:rel="nofollow"} and, [AdBlock](https://getadblock.com/){:rel="nofollow"} are very popular to blocking various annoying ads.
 But these are only for browsers what if you want to block these annoying ads globally in your PC for every applications, so here's the hosts file to help you.

 ### What is a hosts file?

 A hosts file, named `hosts` (with no file extension), is a plain-text file used by all operating systems to map hostnames to IP addresses.

 In most operating systems, the `hosts` file is preferential to `DNS`.
 Therefore if a host name is resolved by the `hosts` file, the request never leaves your computer.

 #### File content